We believe that all children should be given the best chance in life.

 Foreword, SENDCoP 2015

-Developed in partnership with SEND specialists, our courses enable participants to develop the understanding and skills they need to improve learner outcomes.
+Our courses are designed in partnership with SEND specialists to reflect current evidence-based practice and enable participants to develop the understanding and skills they need to improve learner outcomes.

 Course content is online, which means that participants can start learning as soon as they enrol and access their course anywhere at any time, without the need for time out of the classroom.